 - 1. It is strongly recommended that all students take eight units each year.
 Students in grades 9 and 10 are required to take 8 units. - 2.
 All courses are open to students of both sexes. - 3.
-All students must earn one unit of Physical Education 1 or JROTC. - 4.
+All students must earn one unit of Physical Education 1 or JROTC.
+Credit for Physical Education 1 may be available through Marching Band beginning in the 2019-2020 school year; please check with your guidance counselor to confirm. - 4.
 English and math courses are usually quite full.
 Students may not take two required English or math courses in the same academic year unless there is a defined, programmatic reason for it.
-All students, even those taking English 1 or Algebra 1 in middle school, must still take an English and Math course in the senior year. - 5.
+All students, even those taking English 1 or Algebra 1 in middle school, must still take an English and math course in the senior year. - 5.
 Students may take up to two units of credit recovery in Rock Hill School's summer school program. - 6.
-Students must have prior approval of the principal or the principal's designee to take any virtual course. - 7.
+Students must have prior approval of the principal or the principal's designee to take any virtual course.
+Please check with your guidance counselor for any required form(s). - 7.
 If a student enrolls after the beginning of a course, attendance counts from the first day of the course, not from the day of enrollment.
-Students transferring from another school or from another level of the same course receive credit for days attended in the previous class. - 8.
-Students transferring from other schools receive credit for previously acquired coursework. - 9.
-Students who become ineligible for courses due to failures must check their schedules when school starts to make sure that appropriate changes have been made.
-They should see their guidance counselor if there are any problems. - 10.
-Students are encouraged to register for the level(s) of instruction recommended by the teachers in the core instructional areas (English, Math, Science, Social Studies and World Language).
+Students transferring from another school or from another level of the same course receive credit for days attended in the previous course. - 8.
+Students transferring from other schools receive credit for previously acquired coursework from accredited programs.
+Please work with your guidance counselor to ensure he/she receives needed paperwork in order to effectively transfer credits. - 9.
+Students who become ineligible for courses due to failures must check their schedules when school starts to make certain that appropriate changes have been made.
+Students should see their guidance counselors if there are any problems. - 10.
+Students are encouraged to register for the level(s) of instruction recommended by the teachers in the core instructional areas (English, Math, Science, Social Studies, and World Language).
 If a student chooses to make selections that are different from teachers' recommendations, a parent must request in writing the preferred level and course. - 11.
 Students are reminded that once school begins, a change in level (Example: honors math to a college prep. math) may be impossible due to a lack of space in the course(s) to which they wish to move or limitations in rearranging other courses in the student's schedule.
-In such cases, the student is required to remain in the course originally chosen. - 12.
-Counselors assign classes for students who fail to complete the registration procedure.
+In such cases, the student is required to remain in the course originally chosen.
+Please check with your guidance counselor if you would like to make a change. - 12.
+Counselors may assign classes for students who fail to complete the registration procedure.

-Schedule changes
+Schedule Changes

 Students are encouraged to choose courses carefully during the registration period.
 Students receive a verification form of their requests following the completion of the registration process.
 The verification form allows students to review their requests and make any appropriate changes prior to a deadline.
-Once the master schedule is defined, if there are conflicts with the courses students selected or if courses are dropped due to small numbers, students should submit a request for course change complete with parent signature to the Guidance Office.
+Once the master schedule is defined, if there are conflicts with the courses students selected or if courses are dropped due to small numbers, students should submit a request for course change complete with parent signature to the school guidance office.